SevenZeroThree/zero/_pages/configuration.md

 The theme's default _config.yml file contains comments for each of the configuration options with the intent that it provides some context for what each of them do.
 More detailed explanations for all of the configuration options can be found below.

+## Title
+This is the name of your site.
+It will appear in several areas of the theme:

+- Most importantly, it will appear in the `<title>` HTML tag
+- The top left of every page in the header area
+- The bottom left of every page in the footer area

+*Example Usage*:  `title: "My Site"`